Rulers

 Czech Republic: The ministers of the Pirate Party, including Foreign Minister Jan Lipavský, resign.
 Lipavský is retained in the government as a non-party member.

 India: In elections in Jammu and Kashmir held September 18 and 25 and October 1, the Bharatiya Janata Party wins 25.6% of the vote (29 of 90 seats), the Jammu and Kashmir National Conference 23.4% (42), the Indian National Congress 12.0% (6), and the Jammu and Kashmir People's Democratic Party 8.9% (3).
-Omar Abdullah is to be sworn in as chief minister on October 16.
+Omar Abdullah is sworn in as chief minister on October 16.

 Japan: Parliament elects Shigeru Ishiba as prime minister (291 of 461 votes in the lower house and 143 of 242 in the upper house).
 Takeshi Iwaya becomes foreign minister, Gen Nakatani defense minister, Seiichiro Murakami internal affairs minister, and Katsunobu Kato finance minister.